Order by phone:

 However, Virgin’s network isn't as widespread as the BT Openreach connections that dominate the UK.
 It’s available to approximately 53% of premises, but that means there are still many homes and businesses that can’t access it.

-Reliability has been questionable in 2023, with customers experiencing widespread and lengthy downtime, and unable to access their Virgin Media emails.
+Reliability was questionable in 2023, with customers experiencing widespread and lengthy downtime, and unable to access their Virgin Media emails.

 Switching broadband providers